-The rehabilitation and social integration of people suffering a trauma to the spinal cord is successful only through the collaboration of many different people and organisms, which can pool their resources and expertise.
-If MEMO-Que can help people with spinal cord injuries have a more harmonious life through its integration services, it is in large part to its many partnerships.
+The rehabilitation and social integration of people suffering a trauma to the spinal cord is successful only through the collaboration of many different people and organisms, who pool their resources and expertise.
+If MEMO-Qc can help people with spinal cord injuries have a more harmonious life through its integration services, it is due in large part to its many partnerships.

 Here is a list of organizations for which we participate in consultation and coordination:

-- SCI Trauma Centre Steering Committee based in Eastern Quebec, consisting of the Québec Physical Rehabilitation Institute, Hôpital Enfant-Jesus and the Agency for Health and Social Services in Quebec;
+- SCI Trauma Centre Steering Committee based in Eastern Quebec, consisting of the Quebec Physical Rehabilitation Institute, Enfant-Jésus Hospital and the Agency for Health and Social Services in Quebec;

-- Joint Coordination Committee of the Centres of Expertise for SCI in Western Quebec, consisting of the Sacred Heart Hospital, the Lindsay-Gingras Rehabilitation Institute of Montreal, Centre de réadaptation Lucie-Bruneau and the Agency for Health and Social Services of Montreal;
+- Joint Coordination Committee of the Centres of Expertise for SCI in Western Quebec, consisting of the Sacré-Coeur Hospital, the Gingras-Lindsay Rehabilitation Institute of Montreal, the Centre de réadaptation Lucie-Bruneau and the Agency for Health and Social Services of Montreal;

-- Clinical Research Group on Rehabilitation of People with spinal cord injury, led by Dr. Noreau;
+- Clinical Research Group on Rehabilitation of People with spinal cord injury, led by Dr. Luc Noreau;

-- SCI Solutions Committee in Quebec: An initiative of MEMO-Que, this committee works to find structural solutions for people with SCI.
-It is composed of representatives of the SCI Centres in Eastern and Western Quebec, the Quebec Association of Wheelchair Sports (AQSFR), the MEMO-Que Foundation, the Center for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) and the Provincial Network of Rehabilitation Research.
+- SCI Solutions Committee in Quebec: an initiative of MEMO-Qc, this committee works to find structural solutions for people with SCI.
+It is composed of representatives of the SCI Centres in Eastern and Western Quebec, the Quebec Association of Wheelchair Sports (AQSFR), the MEMO-Qc Foundation, the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) and the Provincial Network of Rehabilitation Research.

 - Health Agencies and Social Services of Montreal and Quebec – working to solve specific issues;

-- Rick Hansen Institute – working on various projects related to quality of life and research in a national perspective.
+- Praxis Spinal Cord Institute – working on various projects related to quality of life and research in a national perspective;

-- Montérégie Recreation Area for the implementation of the Tourism and recreation accompanying vignette in the national capital region.
+- Zone Loisir Montérégie for the implementation of the Tourism and Recreation Accompanying Vignette in the national capital region.